-Tip: You can also ask Google to craw your website through Google Search Console.
-Another great way to let them know you added a page or made updates to existing content.
+Tip: You can also ask Google to crawl your website through Google Search Console, a great way to let them know you added a page or made updates to existing content.

 Refrain from blindly sending all your emails to your entire contact list.
 This causes recipients to unsubscribe.
 Manage and track your contacts in a way that helps you target your content to the right people.
 For example, we don't just send everyone our blog updates.
 We send them only to those who have subscribed or otherwise expressed interest in our blog content.

 We also make sure to target our emails to the right users.
-For example, we write a lot of blogs for manufactures that our non-profit clients wouldn’t be interested in.
-We manage our contact lists in a way that makes it easy to target the right industry for our industry specific content.
+For example, we write a lot of blogs for manufacturers that would be of no interest to our non-profit clients.
+We manage our contact lists in a way that makes it easy to target industry-specific content.

 Do you read all your work emails?
 Neither do we.
 Neither does anyone.

 Social media can fill that communication hole and spread your marketing content wisdom.
 Links distributed in a quick tweet, Facebook post, or LinkedIn item get the ball rolling.
 Then take the next step.
 Post your content in social media groups related to your industry.
 Social media takes you beyond your own contact list, to people who don’t know you but probably will enjoy your content.

 Northwoods has had great success on social media.
 We published our Google Tag Manager blog to all of our social media channels and checked out how many social media users came to our website within two weeks.